Pacxy-b/PortfolioProjects/COVID-19_README.md

 ## License
-This project is for educational and portfolio purposes only.
+This project is for portfolio purposes only.
 Data sourced from [Our World in Data](https://ourworldindata.org), licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).